Street Food: Hearts of Palm Tacos

 4. In the third dish, whisk together eggs and buttermilk.

-5. In a large dutch oven or cast iron skillet, heat oil to 375 degrees.
-Use a thermometer (insta-read or candy-type) for best results.
+5. In a large Dutch oven or cast iron skillet, heat oil to 375°F (190°C).
+Use a thermometer for best results.

-1. Several pieces at a time, place hearts of palm into flour.
+1. Place several hearts of palm pieces into flour at a time.
 Toss to coat completely.

 2. Tap off excess flour, then move coated pieces to the egg wash.
 Coat completely with egg, then tap off excess egg mixture.